 - Reduced inventory: A manufacturing execution system updates inventory records with new production, scrap, and non-conforming material so that your purchasing, shipping, and scheduling departments know exactly what material is on hand at all times.
 This reduces just-in-case inventory and work-in-progress (WIP) inventory – saving money on manufacturing, transportation, storage, and inventory monitoring.

 - Paperless shop floor: Eliminating paperwork means there is less chance for human error.
 It also means that the data recorded from the shop floor is immediately available to decision-makers across all integrated systems, to inform real-time decision-making.

 - Improved product tracking and genealogy: An MES follows the entire production cycle from beginning to end, grouping final parts or batches with the corresponding manufacturing data.
 This data allows for improved regulatory compliance for manufacturers that must conform to government or industry regulations.

 In 1997, the Manufacturing Enterprise Solutions Association International, or MESA, defined the 11 core manufacturing execution system functions.
 Although the MESA-11 model has evolved over time, those original 11 core functions provide the base to run almost any type of plant and are integral to today’s manufacturing execution systems.
 They are:

-- Resource allocation and status: Use real-time data to track and analyze the status of resources, including machines, materials, and labor, to make allocation adjustments.
+- Resource allocation and status: Use real-time data to track and analyse the status of resources, including machines, materials, and labour, to make allocation adjustments.

-- Operations/detailed scheduling: Optimize performance by scheduling, timing, and sequencing activities based on priorities and resource capacity.
+- Operations/detailed scheduling: Optimise performance by scheduling, timing, and sequencing activities based on priorities and resource capacity.

 - Dispatching production units: Manage production data flow in real time to easily make quick, calculated adjustments in production dispatching.